pcallewaert/connaisseur/connaisseur/tests/integration/LOCAL.md

 From the git repository folder run the `connaisseur/tests/integration/integration-test.sh` script.

 Obviously, we don't want to leave unused resources running, so stop and remove the alerting interface docker container as in the minikube case :-)

 ## Note

 The integration test only works correctly if the alerting endpoint container is set up freshly as it counts all hits to its endpoints.
-So cleaning up is not only housekeeping, but also prevents you from issues caused by double-use of the container.
+So cleaning up is not only housekeeping, but also prevents issues caused by double-use of the container.